 I’ve compiled some of the most frequently asked questions and put them here for your enjoyment.
 When in doubt, holler at me.

-Please note: if you’re emailing me to tell me queer teens are inappropriate, same-sex kissing is wrong, or anything of the like, please save your and my time.
-I’m queer.
-I write for queer teens.
+Please note: if you’re emailing me to tell me queer folks are inappropriate, same-sex kissing is wrong, or anything of the like, please save your and my time.
 There are millions of other books out there for you to enjoy.

 Science Fiction and Fantasy.
-I write YA currently, but I have numerous ideas for crossover and adult novels as well.
 I love space, obviously (gestures to website design), and fantasy and monsters and kissing and all expressions thereof.

 Congratulations!
 That is a BIG DEAL, and I’m so incredibly proud of you.